 Catholicism has always recognized the need for a normative doctrinal teaching authority.
 Yet the character, scope, and exercise of that authority, what has come to be called the magisterium, has changed significantly over two millennia.
 This book gathers contributions from leading Catholic scholars in considering new factors that must be taken into account as we consider the church's official teaching authority in today's postmodern context.

 Noted experts in their fields cover many intriguing topics here, including the investigation of theologians that has occurred in recent years, canonical perspectives on such investigations, the role that women religious have played in these issues, the place of the media when problems arise, and possible future ways forward.

 The book concludes with "The Elizabeth Johnson Dossier," a selection of documents essential to understanding the case of Elizabeth Johnson, CSJ, whose work was recently the subject of severe criticism by the United States Conference of Catholic Bishops.

 Contributors include Bradford Hinze, James Coriden, Colleen Mallon, Ormond Rush, Gerard Mannion, Anthony Godzieba, Vincent Miller, Richard Gaillardetz, and Elizabeth Johnson.

-Richard R. Gaillardetz is the Joseph McCarthy Professor of Catholic Systematic Theology at Boston College.
-He holds a PhD in systematic theology from the University of Notre Dame.
-He is the author of seven previous books, including By What Authority?
+Richard R. Gaillardetz (1958-2023), was the Joseph McCarthy Professor of Catholic Systematic Theology at Boston College.
+He held a PhD in systematic theology from the University of Notre Dame.
+He was the author of seven previous books, including By What Authority?
 A Primer on Scripture, the Magisterium, and the Sense of the Faithful (2003) and (with Catherine E. Clifford) Keys to the Council: Unlocking the Teaching of Vatican II (2012), both from Liturgical Press.
-He is presently the vice-president of the Catholic Theological Society of America.
+He served as president of the Catholic Theological Society of America between 2013 and 2014.